Mario-Hero/GTK-Rust-Book-zh_cn/src/introduction.md

 The book itself is licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
 The only exception are the code snippets which are licensed under the [MIT license](https://github.com/gtk-rs/gtk4-rs/blob/master/README.md).
-The translation of this book is licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
+This translation of this book is licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).